 Total Shareholder Return: our key indicator

 In addition to reflecting Eurazeo's share price, the Total Shareholder Return also includes paid-out dividends.
-Between the end of 2012 and the end of 2021, it was up 258%, well above major indices such as the CAC 40 (+158%).
+Between the beginning of 2013 and the end of 2022, Eurazeo's share price has clearly outperformed, with a TSR (Total Shareholder Return) of +182%, while the CAC 40 has risen by +141% over the same period.
 The Total Shareholder Return complements Eurazeo's stock market value.

 Strong commitment to paying dividends